top of page

 Challenges and Solutions

-This process can be quite challenging at times, especially when deciding whether a license is required.
-One increasingly common and impactful challenge involves intangible technology transfers, like securely sending instructions between ground and space components of a spacecraft or discussing technical details of a future cubesat over email.
-Another challenge is on the side of regulators.
-How do they handle complex and emerging technologies, such as 3D printing, for instance?
-A third challenge, which is partly linked to the second, is the ever-changing regulations.
-Export control rules can shift due to changes in national security priorities and international agreements.
-Staying current with these evolving rules is a tough task, particularly for smaller space companies.
+This process can be pretty challenging at times, especially when deciding whether a license is required.
+One increasingly common and impactful challenge involves intangible technology transfers, like securely sending instructions between ground and space components of a spacecraft or discussing technical details of a future CubeSat over email.
+Another challenge is on the regulators’ side.
+How do they handle complex and emerging technologies, such as 3D printing?
+A third challenge, partly linked to the second, is the ever-changing regulations.
+Export control rules can shift due to national security priorities and international agreement changes.
+Staying current with these evolving rules is challenging, particularly for smaller space companies.

 To mitigate these challenges, space companies are advised to: